hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 Given Participant's `TssEncryptionPrivateKey` and precisely `t` number of validated messages (t=threshold) The participant will decrypt all `Cᵢ` to generate an aggregated value `sᵢ` that will become a  `SecretShare(sidᵢ, sᵢ)` for each `ShareId`: `sidᵢ` owned.

-**Note:** All participants must choose the same set of valid `TssMessages` and have a threshold number of valid messages.
+**Note:** All participants must choose the same set of valid `TssMessages` and have a threshold number of them.

 ![img_1.svg](img_1.svg)